 The ideal choice is to combine rapid knockdown treatments with long-term preventative ones, delivering both the instant result and long-term defense against re-infestation.

-Natural remedies like diatomaceous earth and essential oils provide non toxic solutions.
+Natural remedies like essential oils provide non toxic solutions.
 Professional heat treatment provides the most effective long-term remedy with a quick lethal temperature.
 Clothing treatment stops place-to-place infestation.
 Understanding where they originate allows health-conscious Americans to prevent infestation and have pest-free households with educated preventative measures.

 Quick Link